named-data/ndn-traffic-generator/README.md

       -i [ --interval ] arg (=1000) Interest generation interval in milliseconds -q [ --quiet ]                turn off logging of Interest generation/Data reception

+* These tools need not be used together and can be used individually as well.
+* Please refer to the sample configuration files provided for details on how to create your own.
+* Use the command line options shown above to adjust traffic configuration.

-## 3. Sample Run Instructions ##
+### Sample Run Instructions

-__ON MACHINE #1__
+##### ON MACHINE #1

 (NFD must be running)

-Start traffic server:
+Start the traffic server:

         ndn-traffic-server ndn-traffic-server.conf

-__ON MACHINE #2__
+##### ON MACHINE #2

 (NFD must be running)

 Start the traffic client:

-        ndn-traffic ndn-traffic-client.conf
+        ndn-traffic-client ndn-traffic-client.conf

-* These tools need not be used together and can be used individually as well.
-* Please refer to the sample configuration files provided for details on how to create your own.
-* Use the command line options shown above to adjust traffic configuration.